How to enjoy nature and stay positive during the coronavirus pandemic

 Wildlife further afield

-- British wildlife in October
+- British spring wildlife in pictures

-Autumn is a wonderful time for foraging, with trees and hedges laden with berries and nuts.
-Always remember to leave some for wildlife, to never uproot a plant (except with the landowner’s permission), and to be sure of the identification of what you’re picking.
+Always remember to leave some for wildlife, to never uproot a plant (except with the landowner's permission), and to be sure of the identification of what you're picking.

 Test your wildlife knowledge